REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Experiments

-To evaluate the robustness of REVEAL against common post-processing distortions, we conducted a systematic robustness study on the \textbf{REVEAL-bench} dataset.
-The experiments apply two typical post-processing operations to the original test images: Gaussian blur (\(\sigma = 1, 2, 3, 4\)) and JPEG compression (quality = 90, 80, 70, 60).
-For each distortion level, we compare REVEAL with the state-of-the-art baseline methods (results are shown in Figure~\ref{fig:robust}).
-The results indicate that REVEAL demonstrates stronger robustness and improved cross-domain generalization across the considered post-processing settings.
+We evaluate robustness against common post-processing perturbations on the REVEAL-Bench dataset.
+Specifically, we apply two typical post-processing operations to the original test images: Gaussian blur (\(\sigma = 1, 2, 3, 4\)) and JPEG compression (quality = 90, 80, 70, 60).
+For each distortion level, we compare REVEAL with the state-of-the-art baseline methods (see Figure~\ref{fig:robust}).
+We can observe that REVEAL consistently maintains stronger performance under different perturbation severity, demonstrating improved robustness and better generalization across post-processing variations.